Disability Support Services, a division of Student Affairs, is the designated office that provides services to students with disabilities.

 Accessing Services

-The type of documentation may vary dependent upon the type of disability.
-Documentation should be current within three years, but exceptions may be necessary dependent upon individual circumstances and disability.
+The type of documentation may vary depending on the type of disability.
+Documentation should be current within three years, but exceptions may be necessary, dependent upon individual circumstances and disability.
 Students with physical, intellectual, and mental health disabilities are asked to provide documentation by an appropriate, qualified professional.

 Students may make an appointment to meet with the Director of Disability Support Services (DSS) to set up an accommodations request.
-After the meeting, the Director of DSS will review documentation, and if accepted, will email a Faculty Notification Letter to the student’s instructor(s) that teach the class that the student requests accommodations in.
+After the meeting, the Director of DSS will review the documentation and, if accepted, will email a Faculty Notification Letter to the student’s instructor(s) that teach the class that the student requests accommodations in.
 It is necessary for the student to contact their professors to work out accommodation logistics and to follow up to be sure the instructor received the Faculty Notification Letter.
+Students MUST contact the Disability Support Services office each semester to renew accommodations, as they do not renew automatically.

 You can access our DSS Student Handbook here.